sagarbuddhic/questions/README.md

 To avoid winding up with a large bundle, it’s good to get ahead of the problem and start “splitting” your bundle.
 Code-Splitting is a feature supported by bundlers like Webpack, Rollup and Browserify (via factor-bundle) which can create multiple bundles that can be dynamically loaded at runtime.
 The best way to introduce code-splitting into your app is through the dynamic import() syntax.

+***Babel***

+Babel is a JavaScript transpiler that converts edge JavaScript into plain old ES5 JavaScript that can run in any browser (even the old ones).
+It makes available all the syntactical sugar that was added to JavaScript with the new ES6 specification, including classes, fat arrows and multiline strings.

 ***HOC***

 A higher-order component (HOC) is an advanced technique in React for reusing component logic.
 HOCs are not part of the React API, per se.
 They are a pattern that emerges from React’s compositional nature.Concretely, a higher-order component is a function that takes a component and returns a new component.

+***IOC***

+One Example in react is passing the component itself as props.

 ***React.lazy***

 The React.lazy function lets you render a dynamic import as a regular component.
+This will automatically load the bundle containing the OtherComponent when this component is first rendered.

 ```
 import React, { Suspense } from 'react';